elliottk/KMPAssessment-AG01/README.md

 ## Overview

-**NewsApp** is a reusable user interface component built using **Jetpack Compose Multiplatform (CMP)**.
-It displays a scrollable, formatted list of news stories and is designed to be embedded in both Android and iOS mobile applications.
-This is not a standalone app, but a cross-platform module that can be integrated into larger projects.
+**NewsApp** is a reusable, cross-platform UI component built with **Jetpack Compose Multiplatform (CMP)**.
+It is designed to be integrated into Android and iOS apps to display a paginated list of news stories.
+Each item includes a headline, image, and publish date.
+This is not a standalone application but a self-contained module that can be embedded into larger projects.

-Each list item includes a headline, image, and published date.
-The component supports pagination with configurable page size, offline access using local caching, and night mode support on Android.
+The component supports pagination, offline access via local caching, configurable page size, and dark mode (on Android).
+My focus was on building a clean, testable, and scalable module that demonstrates modern mobile architecture and Kotlin Multiplatform capabilities.

-This document serves as a guide for onboarding new developers to the project by explaining the architecture, technology choices, and steps for integration.

 ---